Uterine FIBROID Treatment IN WEST ORANGE, NJ

 SYMPTOMS & TREATMENT OPTIONS FOR UTERINE FIBROIDS

 Dr. Denehy receives weekly referrals from infertility specialists as well as gynecologists from all over the tri-state region for his expert management of open and laparoscopic/robotic complex surgeries to maximize the reproductive potential in patients with complicated conditions.
 Dr. Denehy has had success treating patients with advance stage endometriosis, massive/multiple/recurrent fibroids or in patients requiring uterine isolation/optimization prior to IVF treatment.

 Besides open and robotic myomectomies, Dr. Denehy offers a new minimally invasive technology for the treatment of symptomatic fibroids that has just recently been approved by the FDA (Acessa).
 This novel procedure allows for same day surgical laparoscopically guided radio-frequency ablation of individual fibroids with minimal incisions and essentially no blood loss.
 Other procedures performed are endometrial ablation and hysteroscopic myomectomies to help control heavy menses.

-Dr. Denehy provides treatment options for uterine fibroids and other gynecologic conditions for women throughout the West Orange, NJ area, schedule your appointment today!
+Dr. Denehy provides treatment options for uterine fibroids and other gynecologic conditions for women in West Orange, NJ, schedule your appointment today!